-Stockholders may recommend or nominate director candidates in writing to the Company's Corporate Secretary.
-All stockholder recommendations for director candidates are considered, and they are evaluated in the same manner as other director candidates.
-Stockholders making nominations for director elections must meet the requirements described in Article III of our bylaws.
+Stockholders may recommend or nominate director candidates in writing to the Company's Corporate Secretary, All stockholder recommendations for director candidates are considered, and they are evaluated in the same manner as other director candidates.
+Stockholder nominations for director elections must meet the requirements described in Article III of our bylaws.
 The notice of nomination also must meet bylaw requirements, including as the procedures and information required.
-Recommendations and notices of nomination should be delivered to the Company's Corporate Secretary at our principal executive offices: Marsh & McLennan Companies, Inc., Attn: Directors and Governance Committee, c/o Katherine J. Brennan-Corporate Secretary, 1166 Avenue of the Americas, New York, New York 10036-2774.
-See the discussion under "Submission of Stockholder Proposals and Other Items of Business for 2022 Annual Meeting" on page 80.
+Recommendations and notices of nomination should be delivered to the Company's Corporate Secretary at our principal executive offices: Marsh McLennan, Attn: Directors and Governance Committee, c/o Connor Kuratek - Corporate Secretary, 1166 Avenue of the Americas, New York, New York 10036-2774.
+See the discussion under "Submission of Stockholder Proposals and Other Items of Business for 2023 Annual Meeting" on page 82.